 - curriculum -providing positive, life affirming learning experiences;

 - outside School- ensuring safer activities and environments outside school;

 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs Lee (Head Teacher) and Mrs Ridley (Acting Deputy Head Teacher).
+We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs Lee (Head Teacher) and Mr Graham (Deputy Head Teacher).

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.
 Members of our governing body from the personal committee have also completed Safer Recruitment training.

 All staff are:

 - trained in child protection issues and they are aware of the procedures to follow;